|Rodney Johnson, Department Head|

 Provides an understanding of the crucial roles that horses have played in the development and expansion of human civilization, including how the role of the horse in culture and society has changed throughout history.
 Topics addressed include an understanding of the evolution and domestication of horses, use of horses for transportation, sport, warfare and power, and the impact of horses on societal issues facing the world today.

 Individual research in animal sciences.
-May be repeated in the same or separate terms to a maximum of 10 hours.
+May be repeated in the same or separate terms to a maximum of 12 hours.
+Independent Study courses are limited to 12 hours total applying to a degree in ACES.
 Prerequisite: Minimum GPA of 2.5; not open to students on probation; consent of instructor.

 Presentations and discussion of employment opportunities, departmental research activities, and topics relevant to animal agriculture.
 Prerequisite: Sophomore standing.

 Field studies of farms and service industries; discusses and demonstrates management practices on commercial farms.
 Trip normally taken during spring break.
-May be repeated up to 8 hours in separate terms if topics vary.
+May be repeated up to 5 hours in the same term and 12 hours maximum if topics vary.

 Provides an overview of how nutrition, genetics, and environment affect beef cattle, swine, and sheep growth, development, and end-product quality and value.
 Students get hands-on experience evaluating and determining value of live animals and carcasses.
 Prerequisite: Credit or concurrent enrollment in ANSC 223 and ANSC 224; or consent of instructor.

 Animals play a significant role in our society and in the lives of many individuals.
 This course explores the current and historical interactions of humans with non-human animals in our society from a multidisciplinary approach.
 Various cultures and historical periods will be examined when discussing these relationships with various non-human animals.